 In June 2012, the Rhode Island General Assembly approved a reorganization of the entire Rhode Island system of public education.
-The Rhode Island Board of Education (BOE) will be established, effective January 1, 2013, to assume all the powers and duties currently vested in the Board of Governors and in the Board of Regents for Elementary and Secondary Education (BOR).
-The Board of Governors will cease to exist as of January 1, 2013.
-The OHE will be abolished on July 1, 2014.
-The BOE will establish an Executive Commission of Education (Commission) consisting of the presidents of the University of Rhode Island, as well as the Commissioner of Higher Education and the commissioner of Elementary and Secondary Education to oversee public higher education.
-All recommendations by and information from the Commission will be forwarded to the BOE for final action.
-No later than July 1, 2013, the BOE will submit a final plan for the administrative structure for higher education.
+The Rhode Island Board of Education (BOE) was established, effective January 1, 2013, to assume all the powers and duties currently vested in the Board of Governors and in the Board of Regents for Elementary and Secondary Education (BOR).
+The Board of Governors ceased to exist as of January 1, 2013.
+The Office of Higher Education (OHE) will be abolished on July 1, 2014.
+The BOE established an Executive Commission of Education (Commission) consisting of the presidents of the University of Rhode Island, Rhode Island College, Community College of Rhode Island as well as the Commissioner of Higher Education.
+All recommendations by and information from the Commission will be vetted by the BOE for final action.
+BOE will submit a final plan for the administrative structure for higher education during Fall 2013 to the General Assembly and the Governor.